What42Pizza/42s-Backrooms/README.md

 <br />
 <br />

-## Level 4 WIP
+## Level 4

 Not many people have been to this level, so we don't have much information about it.
-All this level contains in tightly compacted pipes, wires, and ducts that are nearly impossible to squeeze between.
-Some of the pipes are burning hot, and every person that has reported entering this level has also reported getting burned.
+All this level contains is tightly compacted pipes, wires, and ducts that are nearly impossible to squeeze between.
+Some of the pipes are burning hot, and every person that reports entering this level also reports getting burned.

+The only confirmed way of entering this level is through noclipping.
+People have reported seeing entrances to this level through holes in the ground in level 3, and you probably could enter that way, but no one's every reported doing so.
+People have exited through these holes, but no one's ever entered.

 <br />
 <br />